cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConnectingData/ALI.md

         yarn start-api

 _warning_ This will incur some cost.
 Use this sparingly if you wish to test with live data.
+Please refer to [Ali Docs FAQ](https://www.alibabacloud.com/help/en/openapi-explorer/latest/faqs) for more information.